scottmuc/scottmuc.github.com/source/_posts/2017-12-09-moving-back-to-berlin.markdown

 [cloudfoundry]: https://www.cloudfoundry.org/
 [ert]: https://network.pivotal.io/products/elastic-runtime

 In all of these projects I got to work with great people who challenged me and allowed me to challenge them as well.
 The products themselves are also quite interesting and are gaining a lot of traction in the market.
-It's something I would have enjoyed using if my primary activity was writing application code.
+Cloud Foundry is something I would have enjoyed using if my primary activity was writing application code.

 So, when I mentioned my desire to move to my manager, Jamie Monseratt (he's an ok fella), he responded with support and positivity.
 I was able to explore the different things I could do in Berlin and eventually landed on a role called [Platform Reliability Engineer][pre] (we're hiring).
 It feels like it'll be a fun mix of enablement, hands on operations, and customer engagement.
-I've learned I love running the software more than the building of the software so this appears to be a great fit for me.
+I've learned that I love running software more than the building software so this appears to be a great fit for me.

 [pre]: https://boards.greenhouse.io/pivotalsoftware/jobs/877047#.WiwIP7Q-fdQ

+## Dublin

+Living in Dublin was a great experience.
+I've learned all about [irish whiskey][irish-whiskey] which is now my favourite spirit.
+I've made some friends and have visited more pubs than I can possible count.
+I'm going to miss all the concert venues which became my home away from home in the city.

+[irish-whiskey]: /irish-whiskey-appreciation/

 ## Settling Down